REMELH01/HoloTacoPolishGenerator/README.md

 4. Prints statements with custom responses based off the user’s input.
 5. Vizualizes the amount of nail polishes in the program using matplotlib.
 6. Includes a README explaining the generator and its functions.

+## Code Louisville Requirements Used
+1. "Read data in: Make a list, dictionary, tuple, or other standard python data structure to read in data for your program."
+Several lists were created.
+2. Manipulate and clean your data.
+"Use custom functions or lambdas to perform specific operations to clean or manipulate your data, return those values, then use them in other parts of your project."
+Several custom functions used.
+3. Analyze your data.
+"Use at least 5 different built-in Python functions to find out something about your data.
+If you had a list for example, finding the length of that list with len(<list>) does tell us a little bit about the data."
+Used several, including functions from "statistics".
+4. Visualize your data.
+"Make 2 basic plots with matplotlib, seaborn, or any other kind of visualization library that you think looks interesting."
+2 plots are used at the end of the program.
+5. Interpret your data and graphical output.
+"If using some format other than a notebook, make sure your README explains your project."
+There is an interpreting and analyzing section in this README.md.

 ## Limitations
 Holo Taco is a vastly expanding brand of nail polish created by Cristine Rotenberg, also known as simplynailogical on YouTube.
 This program only includes a small percentage of the nail polishes made and produced by Holo Taco.
 The only polishes included in this program are the ones personally owned by the creator of the program.